thma/thma.github.io/posts/2021-01-30-How-QuickCheck-destroyed-my-favourite-theory.md

 > Only if the intermediate data structure resulting from the `map`-phase is a **commutative Monoid**
 > under the `reduce`-operation, then a parallel MapReduce will produce correct results.

-I tried to prove this property using the
-[QuickCheck test framework](https://wiki.haskell.org/Introduction_to_QuickCheck2).
+I tried to validate this property using the [QuickCheck test framework](https://wiki.haskell.org/Introduction_to_QuickCheck2).

-Interestingly QuickCheck was able to find counter examples!
+Interestingly the QuickCheck tests failed!
 This finally convinced me that my theory was wrong, and after a little deeper thought, I could understand why.

 I was impressed with the power of QuickCheck, so I thought it would be a good idea to share this lesson in falsification.